Scalars

 TypeGraphQL also supports custom scalar types!

-instance or import a scalar type from a 3rd-party npm library.
+First of all, we need to create our own GraphQLScalarType instance or import a scalar type from a 3rd-party npm library.
 For example, Mongo's ObjectId:

 import { GraphQLScalarType, Kind } from "graphql";